nanfeng1101/VGG16/README.md

 A pre-train model like ResNet, is ususally desired if we use above methods.

-So, in this experiment, I will use a pre-train vgg16 model to predict a dog
+So, in this experiment, I will use a pre-train vgg16 model to predict a dog for practice.

+#expriment preparation
+Experiment environment: Ubuntu14.04, tensorflow 1.0.0, keras1.2.2
+Download the vgg16_weights and move it to working directory(URL:https://docs.google.com/uc?id=0Bz7KyqmuGsilT0J5dmRCM0ROVHc&export=download)
+Download a picture that contains a dog, move to working directory and rename it as 'dog.jpg'

+#Notation